 What to wear as a substitute teacher is important for several reasons.
-Your job requires you to step into a classroom and take control, and wearing appropriate attire can help you command respect right away.
+Your job requires you to step into a classroom and take control, and wearing appropriate attire can help you command respect.
 It can also clearly distinguish you from your students, which is especially helpful if you look young or if you’re teaching an adult class.
 Schools are looking for substitute teachers that are professional, reliable, and competent.
 Dressing the part will help you establish that reputation and make career-building connections at every school district you visit.

-Here are a few dress code rules to follow for what to wear as a substitute teacher:
+Here are a few teacher dress code rules to follow for what to wear as a substitute teacher:

 Match the Dress Code Standard Set by Other Teachers